-- (1) Single Major: The 6 courses together in B and C can be in different disciplines. - (2) Major with Multiple Disciplines: B and C represent two different disciplines. - (3) Major with Minor: B and C represent the same minor discipline. - (4) Major with Vocational Minor: B and C represent the same Vocational Minor discipline
+- (1) Single Major: The 6 courses together in B and C can be in different disciplines. - (2) Major with Multiple Disciplines: B and C represent two different disciplines. - (3) Major with Minor: B and C represent the same Minor discipline. - (4) Major with Vocational Minor: B and C represent the same Vocational Minor discipline

 Ability Enhancement Courses shall be offered by language disciplines only.
-(AEC 1 and AEC 3 shall be offered by English discipline and AEC 2 and AEC 4 shall be offered by others.)
+(AEC 1 and AEC 3 shall be offered by English discipline and AEC 2 and AEC 4 shall be offered by other languages

-Multidisciplinary Courses: MDC 1 and MDC 2 shall be offered by all disciplines, and MDC 3, with Kerala-specific content, shall be offered by language disciplines only.
+Multidisciplinary Courses: MDC 1 and MDC 2 shall be offered by all disciplines and MDC 3 in Kerala specific content shall be offered by language disciplines only.

-Value-Added Courses: Value-added courses shall be offered by all disciplines, and preference for offering added courses in a college will be given to language or other disciplines depending upon the available workload of the respective disciplines in the college.
+Value Added Courses: Value added courses shall be offered by all disciplines, and preference of offering value added courses in a college will be given to language or other disciplines depending upon the available workload of the respective disciplines in the college.

-Skill Enhancement Courses: Skill Enhancement Courses shall also be offered by all disciplines, and preference for offering these courses in a college will be given to disciplines depending upon the available workload of the respective disciplines in the college.
-Doveralla 20% of coordinates shall be designed by individual faculty, and the evaluation of these courses shall be internal.
+Skill Enhancement Courses: Skill Enhancement Courses shall also be offered by all disciplines, and preference of offering these courses in a college will be given to disciplines depending upon the available workload of the respective disciplines in the college.

+Overall, 20% of courses shall be designed by individual faculty and the evaluation of these courses shall be internal.
 Courses developed by individual faculty members shall be approved by the respective Board of Studies.